 To top it all off, the toilet has an LED light to make it easier to use at night without turning on the bathroom light.
-And, it’s even motion activated, meaning you can use it hands-free to limit the spread of germs.
+And, it’s even motion-activated, meaning you can use it hands-free to limit the spread of germs.

 This is a recommended product for those who love sleek, minimalist style blended with modern technology.

-- Hands-free function with motion-activated lid
+- Hands-free function with a motion-activated lid

 - Convenience of multi-function bidet design